 If he then dropped off to sleep, it was no matter, he was close, cosy and safe.

-I think I started baby wearing “late”? around 9 months or something, at that stage for me it was just super convenient, as I was mostly on my own, so it left me with hands free to get on with jobs, shopping etc.
+I think I started baby wearing “late”? around 9 months or something, at that stage for me it was just super convenient.
+I was mostly on my own, so it left me with hands free to get on with jobs, shopping etc.

 It was as Small got older and older that it became more about our relationship for me.
-It still had its practical uses, when it wasn’t the situation for a buggy for example or you were hoping they would do a bit more walking for a change – and you could just have this stuffed in a rucksack just incase.
+It still had its practical uses, when it wasn’t the situation for a buggy for example or you were hoping they would do a bit more walking for a change.
+You could just have this stuffed in a rucksack just in-case.

 I carried Small in his standard Tula right up until he was 5, if it wasn’t for my hEDs I would still be.
 He would always ask me to make sure I brought his Tula on walks and it was never because he envisaged being lazy or tired.
 He just enjoyed the closeness.

 I’ve been able to breastfeed on the go, make my way to secluded beaches and attend huge events, knowing that my baby is snug against me and safe.

 Baby-wearing my third baby has given me the freedom to continue to explore the rugged and the wild with my older children.
 I’ve been able to breastfeed on the go, make my way to secluded beaches and attend huge events knowing that my baby is snug against me and safe.

 The Tula and Wompat carriers have been comfortable to wear even post c-section and with historic back issues, it’s so easy to get a good fit which balances the weight.
 As a busy mum the buckle carriers have been simple to use, even with all the adjustment options that they provide.

 My husband has also been encouraged to babywear more, since moving from a wrap to a Tula and Wompat.
 We love feeling close and carrying has helped us to bond and feel secure together.
 I wouldn’t be without my carrier.